Wrigley Company: 1932–1961: Philip K. Wrigley

 After William Wrigley Jr. died, his son Philip K. Wrigley (1894–1977) assumed his father's position as CEO of the Wrigley Company.
 Wrigley is most well known for his unusual move to support US troops and protect the reputation of the Wrigley brand during World War II, in which he dedicated the entire output of Wrigley's Spearmint, Doublemint, and Juicy Fruit to the US Armed Forces.
 Wrigley launched the "Remember this Wrapper" ad campaign to keep the Wrigley brands on the minds of the customers during times of wartime rationing.
 Wrigley's P.K. brand was named after P.K.
 Wrigley.

 1961–1999: William Wrigley III

 In 1961, Philip K. Wrigley handed control to his son, William Wrigley III (1933–1999).
 Wrigley led a strategic global expansion by establishing Wrigley facilities in nine new countries.
 On June 26, 1974, a Marsh Supermarket in Troy, Ohio installed the first bar code scanning equipment.
 The first product to be scanned using a Universal Product Code (UPC) bar code was a 10-pack of Wrigley's Juicy Fruit gum.
-(This pack of gum is now on display at the Smithsonian Institution's National Museum of American History.)
+(A facsimile of this pack of gum is now on display at the Smithsonian Institution's National Museum of American History.)
 In 1984, Wrigley introduced a new gum, Extra, which followed the new trend of sugar-free gums in the US.
 Wrigley also assumed control of the Chicago Cubs after his father's death in 1977, and sold the team to the Chicago Tribune in 1981.